rm511130/Install-PCF-on-GCP-using-Concourse/README.md

 ```
 </details>

-__important: pay attention to the next step__

-Using a *new* Terminal window on my  Mac, so that any newly created environment variables are taken into account, proceed as follows:
+Using a __*new*__ Terminal window on my  Mac, so that any newly created environment variables are taken into account, proceed as follows:

 ````
 $ cd /work/google-cloud-sdk/